+ What is taught in music lessons?

 + What are your training and qualifications?

-I studied piano and singing at the Queensland University of Technology, where I graduated with a Bachelor of Music.
-I later completed a Master of Teaching in music and drama at the same university.
-I have an Associate of Music on piano from the AMEB and have completed up to and including 8th Grade AMEB singing (with Distinction), which is the level below Associate.
-I am a former high school performing arts teacher and a professional performing artist.
+Helen studied piano and voice at the Queensland University of Technology, where she graduated with a Bachelor of Music.
+She later completed a Master of Teaching in music and drama at the same university.
+She has an Associate of Music on piano from the AMEB and has completed up to and including 8th Grade AMEB Singing (with Distinction) as well as 7th Grade Rockschool Vocals.
+She is a former high school performing arts teacher and a professional performing artist.
+Learn more about Helen.

 + What if I want to do exams?

 You can!
-I have put many students through exams over the past two decades with consistently excellent results.
-Over the past five years of AMEB exams, 100% of all piano students and 43% of all singing and musical theatre students have achieved a result of Honours (A) or High Distinction (A+), with a 100% pass rate.
-I know how to best prepare a student for a music exam.
+We have put many students through exams over the past two decades with consistently excellent results.
+Over the past ten years of AMEB, Rockschool and Con Brio exams, 100% of all piano students and 80% of all singing and musical theatre students have achieved a result of Honours/Distinction (A) or High Distinction (A+), with a 100% pass rate.
+In 2023, 100% of all grade exam students achieved Honours/Distinction (A) or High Distinction (A+).
+At HPMS, we know how to best prepare a student for a music exam.

-The examining body sets the fees for exams and these therefore will be additional to your lesson fees.
+The examining bodies set the fees for exams and these therefore will be additional to your lesson fees.

 + What if I don’t want to do exams?

 You don’t have to do exams if you don’t want to.
 An exam is one way of setting goals, monitoring progress and getting performance practice but there are many other ways.
 Playing or singing for pleasure is a legitimate reason to learn music.